 Department of Education

-Melinda Campbell, Ph.D., Interim Dean, School of Education, Health and Human Sciences
+Sheryl Long, Ph.D., Dean, School of Education, Health and Human Sciences

 Heather Bower, PhD., Head, Department of Education